Roseau: Transportation

 As the most important town on the island and hub of all business activity, the city is a central point of the road networks on the island.
 It is an important link between northern, eastern, and southern bound traffic.

 Roseau is served by Canefield Airport, a nearby small aircraft airport that provides direct links to nearby islands, as well as the larger Douglas–Charles Airport to the north.
 The ferry terminal provides direct links to the neighbouring Guadeloupe to the north and Martinique and St. Lucia to the south.

 There are no rail or subway systems.

 Education

 Roseau has been the historical centre of education on the island.
 There are six secondary schools in the city as well as eight primary schools.
 A community college, the Dominica State College, is in Roseau.
-There are two private medical schools, All Saints School of Medicine and Ross University School of Medicine, and two private universities, Ballsbridge University, with affiliated campuses in several countries with a global agenda for education sustainability, and Western Orthodox University.
+There are two private medical schools, All Saints School of Medicine and Ross University School of Medicine, and a private university, Western Orthodox University.